VenkiPhy6/oalexdump/README.md

 ## Required hardware

 Please be aware of the space constraints here.
-You will need at least 2TB.
+I'd recommned a minimum of 2-3TB.
 As of the day of this writing, you will require 453GB to download the snapshot data, 213 GB to store the flattened csv files, and ~1.5 TB to store the Postgre database.
 You will also need a decent RAM (I recommend 16GB) for flattening the JSON files to csv files in memory.
 Optionally, you may need a multicore processor if you want to speed things up by parallelizing the scripts.

 ## Required software
 Before you can clone this repo and run the code you need to: